 The University's Perimeter Firewalls help mitigate the risk of intrusion from outside entities.
 Exemptions may be granted under certain circumstances to allow outside traffic to access services located inside the ETSU network.
 While this method does protect against many intrusions, it is not bulletproof.
 When a violation is suspected, the firewall architecture has logging capabilities to provide forensic information.

-The Office of Information Technology (OIT) is responsible for implementing and maintaining the University's Perimeter Firewalls.
-Therefore, OIT is also responsible for activities relating to this policy.
-Accordingly, OIT will manage the configuration of the University's Perimeter Firewalls.
+Information Technology Services (ITS) is responsible for implementing and maintaining the University's Perimeter Firewalls.
+Therefore, ITS is also responsible for activities relating to this policy.
+Accordingly, ITS will manage the configuration of the University's Perimeter Firewalls.

 The Perimeter Firewall permits the following for outbound and inbound Internet traffic: